r3ps4J/cfx-angular-boilerplate-lua/README.md

 	constructor(private nui: NuiService) {}

 	ngOnInit(): void {
-		// This listens for the "setVisible" message this.nui.fromMessageAction<number>("setCount").subscribe({
+		// This listens for the "setCount" message this.nui.fromMessageAction<number>("setCount").subscribe({
 			next: (value) => {
 				// Do whatever logic you want here